In a town slowly being destroyed by rising tides, one girl must fight to find a way to keep her community’s spirit from drowning.

 It’s Earth Day on April 22, so to celebrate, I wanted to share some of my favorite books on the environment and climate change for young readers.
 These books cover topics from the water crisis in Flint, Michigan to the falling populations of giraffes or butterflies.
 Some explore the damage to the environment (and to us!) caused by pollution.
 Others tell stories about activists who’ve dedicated their time and energy to problem-solving and speaking out to protect the planet.

 What would you do if you turned on the faucet one day and nothing happened?
 What if you learned the water in your home was harmful to drink?
 Water is essential for life on this planet, but not every community has the safe, clean water it needs.
-In WHEN THE WORLD RUNS DRY, award-winning science writer Nancy Castaldo takes readers from Flint, Michigan, and Newark, New Jersey, to Iran and Cape Town, South Africa, to explore the various ways in which water around the world is in … Continue reading →
+In WHEN THE WORLD RUNS DRY, award-winning science writer Nancy Castaldo takes readers from Flint, Michigan, and Newark, New Jersey, to Iran and Cape Town, South Africa, to explore the various ways in which water around … Continue reading →

 This book provides an educational and engaging look at the interdependent relationship between the oceans and ourselves, and what is needed to protect the oceans’ ecosystems.
 Young adults learn about a variety of human activities that affect water temperature, oxygen levels, acidity, ice density, sea levels and sea-life populations.